murphye/envoy-sidecar-perf-istio/README.md

 ## 4) [Demo #1 (Poor Sidecar Performance with Naive Performance Testing)](DEMO_1.md)

-This demo shows how the Envoy sidecar can severely impact the performance of an application, especially when naive performance testing is applied where the numbers are skewed further.
+This demo shows how the Envoy sidecar can severely impact the performance of an overwhelmed application when naive performance testing is applied.

 ## 5) [Demo #2 (Achieving Low Latency at 10K RPS)](DEMO_2.md)